M-o-a-T/forth/README.rst

 You want to introspect *anything* on the target?
 Just use any terminal program.

-Its syntax is dead simple.
-Forth programs consist of words, any characters, delimited by spaces.
+Forth's syntax is dead simple.
+Forth programs consist of words (any characters), delimited by spaces.
 Yes, you can finally write code with emojis as commands, though we'd ask you to not to. 🤔

 On the minus side, Forth does take some getting used to.
-But so do all these elaborate development environments (hello, Arduino).
+But so do all these elaborate development environments (hello, Arduino …).

 Another and more relevant point against Forth is the lack of libraries for common, or not-so-common, peripherals.
-This project's goal is to fix (some of) this, by either including or pointing to a whole lot of Forth code for your favorite IoT project.
+Well, this project's goal is to fix this problem, at least to some extent.

 In this author's not-quite-humble opinion, Forth as a language has a lot to offer.